Modulo-P/Cardano-Semaphore/docs/Ceremony/contribution.md

 To contribute you must have a Github account.
 The account must have the following activity requirements:

 - Have 1 follower.
-Let us know if you need someone who follows you, we will help you.
+Let us know if you need someone whom follows you, we will help you.
 - Following 5 accounts.
 Don't you know who to follow?, here you have some ideas:
   - [Modulo-P](https://github.com/Modulo-P)
   - [AgustinBadi](https://github.com/AgustinBadi)